 Keep in mind that when power returns, your battery indicator for this camera will display the batteries as ‘OK’ due to the USB power, when the batteries may actually be low or depleted.

-Click here to learn how to install and power your camera by USB.
+Click to learn how to properly use USB power with your Blink camera.